 Submitting a planning permission application

-If you require planning permission, you will also need to submit a separate planning application, this costs £206.
+If you require planning permission, you will also need to submit a separate planning application, This costs £206.

 Your planning application will need to include drawings that show:

-- your proposals satisfy highway safety requirements
+- your proposals meets highway safety requirements

-- the appropriate pedestrian visibility can be provided
+- the appropriate pedestrian visibility is maintained

-In some cases, your drawings must show that vehicles can enter and leave the site in forward gear with enough visibility.
+- In some cases, your drawings must show that vehicles can enter and leave the site in forward gear with enough visibility.

 You can download a diagram showing visibility requirements (the visibility splay).